Cheap UK holiday tips

 For more detailed help, see MSE Kelvin's Motoring Tips blog.

-7. Clubcard triple-value swaps are back on, eg, Alton Towers, Longleat Safari, Hotels.com and Forest Holidays
+5. Use Clubcard double-value swaps, eg, Alton Towers, Longleat Safari, Hotels.com and Forest Holidays

 You can spend them on restaurants such as Pizza Express and days out such as Thorpe Park and Longleat Safari.